Loky-Coffee/Valgrind_42_school/README.md

 This allows for debugging and memory leak detection with Valgrind.

 ### Using Valgrind
+## Important Note:
+If your program is compiled with the address-sanitizer option, do not use Valgrind with this version of your program.
+Valgrind can conflict with Address Sanitizer (ASan), leading to issues such as the program hanging and potential excessive RAM usage.
+To use Valgrind, ensure your program is compiled without the Address Sanitizer flag (-fsanitize=address).

 To check your program for memory leaks with Valgrind, use the following command:
 ```bash